-4.0 LONG TERM POLICY
+3. LONG TERM POLICY

 In fifty years' time, Dering Wood will contain a diverse structure providing a good range of different habitats typical of this native broadleaved woodland.
-There will be a mosaic of actively coppiced areas interspersed amongst managed high forest and areas managed through minimal intervention.
+There will be a mosaic of actively coppiced areas interspersed amongst managed high forest and areas managed through minimal intervention with an increasing resource of decaying wood.
 Linking up the active coppice areas will be a wide ride habitat centred on some of the main tracks whose edges are coppiced on a short rotation.
+A diverse suite of woodland habitats will allow the opportunity for a diverse and abundant mix of species to be supported leading to a more resilient woodland habitat.

 Through the active management of coppiced areas, habitat for a range of invertebrate, bird and mammal species, including woodland specialist species which rely on temporary open space, will be provided for.
 Areas of managed high forest will be evolving a multi layered canopy as interventions by thinning provides gaps in the canopy for natural regeneration and stump regrowth to become established.
 This will also provide additional habitats for invertebrates and birds.
 Within the managed high forest areas decaying wood habitats will be allowed to build up and with time beyond the next 50 years future veteran trees will become plentiful with their own developing deadwood habitats.

-The areas of over mature coppice habitat being managed through minimal intervention will see an increase in the age of the trees.
+The areas of over mature coppice habitat being managed through minimal intervention as old-growth groves (9.5ha) will been seen as areas of denser groves of trees.
+These areas can produce unique conditions linked to higher moisture and humidity along with the increasing age of the trees.
 This will allow an increasing deadwood habitat to develop which will in turn support a large range of invertebrates and fungi.
 In addition as the trees senesce there will be an increasing prevalence of coppice stools splitting and falling apart.
 This will not only help to generate more deadwood but also allow the regeneration of an understorey through increasing light levels.
 This is to be expected as a previously managed coppice woodland converts to a more semi natural woodland habitat through minimal intervention.

 The presence of non-native trees (Turkey oak) and shrubs (rhododendron) will continue to be monitored, although it is expected that in 50 years' time any active control will by then be minimal.
-Deer will undoubtedly be present at Dering Wood in 50 years' time and their numbers will be monitored and controlled if numbers become too high so preventing the woodland from regenerating.
+Deer numbers in Dering Wood in 50 years' time will continue to be monitored and controlled so that their numbers do not become too high so preventing the woodland from regenerating.

 The medieval woodbank heritage will be preserved through the management and manipulation of the trees growing on or near these structures to ensure these structures remain undamaged.

-Although the site will retain its tranquil character, it will be visited by a moderate number of visitors each year who appreciate and respect walking in a large broadleaved woodland with diverse habitats and archaeological features, along a well-maintained network of paths.
+Although the site will retain its tranquil character, it will be visited by a moderate number of visitors each year who appreciate and respect walking in a large broadleaved woodland with diverse habitats and archaeological features, along a well-maintained network of rides.